dkallen78/Mathemagicus-Version-2.0/README.md

 Finally, I included a new .rar file with all of my game assets so if anyone wants to see the current state of the game befoe it goes up on some fly-by-night webhost, they can.

+### Update 2

+I added the functionality for division hints.
+Like the multiplication hints, there's some code redundancy that I'll need to work out later, but for now it's working and I'm happy with it.

 ### Up next: making division hints, finishing up boss rewards, making floor bosses more unique, adding the continue functionality

 Division hints is going to be a few hours.
 I'm going to use right distribution to do the hints.